armincosta/Dpdl-Engine/README.md

 # Dpdl-Engine

-Dpdl (Dynamic Packet Definition Language) Engine is a compact Java(tm) component that may facilitate the development and prototyping of small java applications on embedded systems and mobile devices (J2ME, JavaME, pure Java).
+Dpdl (Dynamic Packet Definition Language) Engine is a compact Java(tm) micro component that may facilitate the development and prototyping of small java applications on embedded systems and mobile devices (J2ME, JavaME, pure Java).

-Dpdl provides and extensible API, an integrated scripting language and a custom database implementation to handle constrol and data flows in low memory devices.
+Dpdl provides and extensible API, a custom database implementation and an integrated scripting language to handle control- and data-flows in low memory devices.

+The Dpdl-Engine is highly portable and provides also a small virtual machine (< 180 KB) to run the component on  basically almost every platform.

 **Features**:
 - API interfaces